JetBrains/kotlin-web-site/pages/docs/reference/fun-interfaces.md

 </div>

-For functional interfaces, you can use SAM conversions that help you make your code more concise and readable by using lambda expressions.
+For functional interfaces, you can use SAM conversions that help you make your code more concise and readable thanks to lambda expressions.

 Instead of creating a class that implements a functional interface manually, you can use a lambda expression.